hawkinsw/api_intro/docs/README.md

 In this tutorial we are going to study how we can use HTTP APIs, the "things" that give us access to information like we talked about above, by writing JavaScript code!

-While we are not going to write an Internet server (what is called in today's modern language a *backend* [see below]), we are going to write an application that is analogous to it using the exact same tools and technologies.
+Just what are we going to learn?

+1. How to install and use Node.js to write a JavaScript application that executes *outside* the web browser.
+1. How to install and use VS Code to write *and* debug JavaScript applications built for Node.js.
+2. The definition and value of software libraries (especially ones like HTTP APIs that do not even exist on our computers).
+3. Some very basic JavaScript.
+4. How to use a package manager to access/use code that another person has already written and debugged.

 Let's go!

-## Node
+## Node.js

 ECMAScript, the formal name for the JavaScript programming language, finds its most common use in the web browser.
 Firefox, Chrome, Safari, Brave and all the other major web browsers have support for running programs written in JavaScript.
 Before JavaScript became the language it is today, most web sites were designed to be read -- their content was static and user interaction with the material was limited, at best.
 As JavaScript grew more powerful, JavaScript programs turned web sites into web apps.
 Because JavaScript programs can run the same way in *every* web browser (although that is the ideal, the truth is far different), many developers know the language well.
 In modern lingo, JavaScript programs that run in a user's web browser are known as frontend applications and developers who write those applications are known as frontend developers.